The Kingdom (2024 Philippine film): Production

 Flag of the Kingdom of Kalayaan, the main setting of the film.

 The Kingdom is a co-production between APT Entertainment, MQuest Ventures, and MZet Television Productions.
 Michael "Mike" Tuviera of APT serves as the film's director, while Michael Ngu-nario is the writer.
 Tuviera first pitched the story to Jane Basas of MQuest during a story conference for Padyak Princess.
 He described it a "non-political film about politics" which centers around family.
 The film was originally conceived as a television series for the TV5 network.
 However, Tuviera decided to produce it as a film for the 50th Metro Manila Film Festival.
 It was among the first five entries of the 50th MMFF announced on July 16, 2024; all of which were submitted as scripts.
 Pre-production in February 2024, while filming began in July and took four months.
 Typhoons during the filming period flooded the filming sets several times and affected the filming schedule.

 The Kingdom is noted for not heavily featuring comedy, despite the casting of Vic Sotto, an actor who has starred in mostly comedic projects.
 Sotto told Tuviera that his children wanted him to act in a serious film akin to The Godfather.
 For Sotto's role, temporary whole-body tattoos had to be applied for three hours, which serves as a status symbol for his character.
 Sotto also had to undergo Filipino martial arts training in preparation for the role.
 Sotto remarked he had to change his voice for the role, departing from the usual tone he uses while hosting Eat Bulaga!.
 To accurately depict his role as a monarch, Sotto avoided interacting with co-actors as he found it difficult to do dramatic scenes with actors he befriended.

-For the plot about the marriage of a Thai prince to Dayang Lualhati, business tycoon and co-producer Manny V. Pangilinan was approached by Tuviera for a speaking cameo.
-Thinking it was a joke, Pangilinan was reluctant, having only appeared in one other film, the 2010 biographical film Rosario, about his grandmother.
+Tuviera approached business tycoon and co-producer Manny V. Pangilinan for a speaking cameo in the marriage of a Thai prince and Dayang Lualhati.
+Thinking it was a joke, Pangilinan was reluctant, having only appeared in one film, the 2010 biographical film Rosario, about his grandmother.
 After being convinced to appear, he expressed to Tuviera and Sotto his nervousness.
 To calm him down, Tuviera asked if he met a king, and Pangilinan discussed his experience meeting with the late King of Thailand Bhumibol Adulyadej, which helped inform the production of the sequence.

 Tuviera mentioned the opening sequence, involving a Kalayaan warship, to be the most difficult to execute, requiring four to five months of planning.
 It was shot in June, on the last day of filming.
 The production team reached out to the Philippine Navy, who loaned them the BRP Jose Rizal for use in the film.